-Recent findings revealed a booking for two adults and two children to various locations would result in the following surcharges:
+Our findings also revealed a booking for two adults and two children to various locations would result in the following surcharges:

-We also surveyed 1045 consumers last week, asking them to weigh in on their recent surcharging experiences.
-Of respondents who used their credit card in the last three months, 44% said they’d been hit with a surcharge, with those aged 18-34 reporting the highest incidence (51%) – an age group that was also least likely to know the amount of the surcharge.
-Disturbingly, 44% of respondents who used their credit card in the last three months also said they weren’t made aware of an alternative payment method that didn’t attract a surcharge.
+We also surveyed 1045 consumers in May last year, asking them to weigh in on their recent surcharging experiences.
+Of respondents who used their credit card in the past three months, 44% said they’d been hit with a surcharge, with those aged 18-34 reporting the highest incidence (51%) – an age group that was also least likely to know the amount of the surcharge.
+Disturbingly, 44% of respondents who used their credit card in the past three months also said they weren’t made aware of an alternative payment method that didn’t attract a surcharge.

 Visa weighs in

-Visa has also set up an email address, firstname.lastname@example.org, through which consumers can provide names and locations of retailers applying excessive surcharges to Visa transactions along with the amount of the surcharge.
-The company says it has received “more than 50 responses” to date.
-MasterCard didn't get back to us before publication.
+Visa set up an email address, firstname.lastname@example.org, through which consumers can provide names and locations of retailers applying excessive surcharges to Visa transactions along with the amount of the surcharge.

 Government gets involved

-We applaud such moves, but in our view any oversight or compliance exercises by credit card companies will fall well short of what is needed, which is why CHOICE welcomes federal government intervention by way of the Commonwealth Consumer Affairs Advisory Council (CCAAC).
+In our view, any oversight or compliance exercises by credit card companies have fallen well short of what is needed, which is why CHOICE welcomed federal government intervention by way of the Commonwealth Consumer Affairs Advisory Council (CCAAC) last year.

 The lesson of the past 10 months is clear: the serial offenders won't stop slapping on extra charges until effective monitoring and enforcement is in place.